Moorea Travel Guide

 We ate breakfast and dinner both days at our hotel (the breakfast buffet was included in our room price).
 The food at the hotel was decent (our favorite meal turned out to be the meal our chef cooked us on our boat tour).
 I had added a few spots to my Moorea travel guide, but we didn't have time to go.
 Here were a few that came highly recommended to us by our friends who have visited & Moorea locals:

-• Coco d'Isle: Located in Ha'apiti, Coco d'Isle is a cute restaurant within a tropical garden.
-Their popular dishes are the grilled fish, coconut curries, and homemade desserts.
+Coco d'Isle: Located in Ha'apiti, Coco d'Isle is a cute restaurant within a tropical garden.
+Their popular dishes are grilled fish, coconut curries, and homemade desserts.

 Know Before You Go

-• Book activities ahead of time: Decide what are the top "must-dos" of your Moorea travel guide and book everything in advance.
+Book activities ahead of time: Decide what the top "must-dos" of your Moorea travel guide and book everything in advance.

-• Learn some basic French Polynesian phrases: Even though English is spoken in Moorea, it's definitely helpful to known some basic French Polynesian phrases:
+Learn some basic French Polynesian phrases: Even though English is spoken in Moorea, it's definitely helpful to know some basic French Polynesian phrases:

 What To Pack For Your Trip To Moorea